-An interview with George Yianni, Head of Technology Philips Hue at Signify.
-The Dutch company describes itself as the world market leader for lighting and is an active supporter of the upcoming matter standard.
+An interview with George Yianni, Head of Technology Philips Hue at Signify (link).
+The Dutch company describes itself as the world market leader for lighting and is an active supporter of the upcoming Matter standard.
 Philips Hue is expected to be among the first products ready for use when the new smart home standard launches.

 Zur deutschen Übersetzung hier entlang.